Publishing a simple web portfolio on Netlify

 Search for "live server" and install the Live Server extension.

 Now that you have VS Code installed, it's time to set up a project.
-I put together a starter for you as a simple reference.
+I put together a starter for you as a basic reference.

 -

-Go to the WTD-simple-portfolio created by user Bobby Pancakes (an alias I created for this project).
+Go to the WTD-basic-portfolio created by user Bobby Pancakes (an alias I created for this project).

 -